Pyomo/mpi-sppy/doc/src/extensions.rst

    The ``W`` value for a zero-probability variable will be stay at zero.

-A fixed variables may cause trouble if you are relying on the internal PH convergence metric.
+Fixed variables may cause trouble if you are relying on the internal PH convergence metric.

 ..
 Note::